nithinbekal/nithinbekal.github.io/_posts/2014-09-24-ruby-decorators.md

 extra_large_burger = LargeBurger.new(large_burger)
 {% endhighlight %}

 We can similarly represent cheese burgers using a `BurgerWithCheese` decorator.
-Using just three classes, we are no able to represent 6 types of burgers.
+Using just three classes, we are now able to represent 6 types of burgers.

 # SimpleDelegator